Hand-Knotted Carpets

 Common motifs include floral patterns, geometric shapes, medallions, and animal or human figures.
 These motifs often have cultural and symbolic significance depending on the region of origin.

-22. How are hand-knotted carpets transported and stored?
+22. How are hand-knotted carpet transported and stored?

 When transporting or storing a hand-knotted carpet, roll it up carefully with the pile facing inward.
 Avoid folding the carpet to prevent creases and damage.
 Store in a dry, cool place away from direct sunlight and moisture.

-23. Can hand-knotted carpets be used in children’s rooms?
+23. Can hand-knotted carpet be used in children’s rooms?

-Yes, hand-knotted carpets are durable and provide a soft, comfortable surface, making them suitable for children’s rooms.
+Yes, hand-knotted carpet are durable and provide a soft, comfortable surface, making them suitable for children’s rooms.
 Ensure regular maintenance to keep them clean and in good condition.

-24. What are the ethical considerations when purchasing hand-knotted carpets?
+24. What are the ethical considerations when purchasing hand-knotted carpet?

 Look for carpets certified by organizations like GoodWeave, which ensure fair labor practices and no child labor.
 Buying from reputable dealers or directly from artisans can also ensure ethical production.

-25. How do hand-knotted carpets enhance the aesthetic appeal of a room?
+25. How do hand-knotted carpet enhance the aesthetic appeal of a room?

-Hand-knotted carpets enhance the aesthetic appeal of a room by adding intricate designs, rich colors, and a touch of cultural heritage, creating a warm, inviting, and elegant atmosphere.
+Hand-knotted carpet enhance the aesthetic appeal of a room by adding intricate designs, rich colors, and a touch of cultural heritage, creating a warm, inviting, and elegant atmosphere.

 Contact Us:-